sabagh1994/BEDwARS/README.md

 <summary><h2>Run Time and Memory Requirement</h2></summary>

    Run time of BEDwARS depends on the computational complexity and the type of GPU used.
-   Deconvolving 100 psedu-bulk samples of Segerstolpe T2D (`./input/mixtures/pancreas/emtab_d`)
+   Deconvolving 100 pseudo-bulk samples of Segerstolpe T2D (`./input/mixtures/pancreas/emtab_d`)
    using Baron cell type signatures (`./input/signatures/pancreas/Baron/Baron`) and `./configs/curric.json` as the curriculum takes ~100 ms per step (~16 hrs in total) on Tesla V100 GPU.